FPGA-House-AG/SpinalCorundum/README.md

+Fork
+====
+This fork of SpinalTemplateSbt is aimed at learning SpinalHDL designs, by inspecting the generated output through yosys/netlistsvg via Makefile to automate and document the flow.

 Spinal Base Project
 ============
 This repository is a base SBT project added to help non Scala/SBT native people in their first steps.